flashbots/flashbots-docs/docs/flashbots-protect/api/signing-transactions.md

 ## Examples

-### Prepare a Signed Transaction & Submit Bundle with mistx-connect
+### Prepare a Signed Transaction & Submit Bundle with mistx-connect, a community library that makes it easier to interact with the Flashbots Protect API

 ```typescript
 import { Contract } from '@ethersproject/contracts'